 When the fund was first announced a year ago, it was projected to include the following companies, many of which are reputable for their oil & gas business.

 How was this possible?
 UBC stated that they intended to use a common method in the financial industry to calculate carbon “footprints”.
 1 This method only considers "upstream" emissions from extraction or production and doesn't include emissions from the "downstream" burning of coal, oil, or gas in the footprint of a fossil fuel company.

 For example, carbon emissions from coal power still count toward the carbon footprint of a solar panel manufacturer.
 The bizarre result is that investments in solar panel manufacturing are at times rated as having higher carbon footprints than coal mining!
 2

-With this approval, UBC will have created the largest university fossil-free fund in Canada, and is the second Canadian university to create such a fund, after Concordia.
+With this approval, UBC will have created the second largest university fossil-free fund in Canada, following Université Laval’s commitment to full divestment.

 The Board has stated that the fund has two objectives:

 - Meet financial returns and contain a financially sound portfolio.

 This is very encouraging news - for us and for the global divestment campaign.
 This fund will not only accelerate fossil free investing in Canada, but the climate leadership and the real effort made to uphold the values of sustainability as exhibited by the UBC Board of Governors will hopefully propel the divestment campaign in Canada further.
 This victory also shows that hard working and organized students have power in affecting change at an institutional level.
 UBC’s newfound angle of climate leadership would not have arisen without the four years of tireless leadership on behalf of concerned students and faculty that culminated in the creation of the SFF.

-However, we need to remind ourselves that this fund makes up less than 1% of the endowment fund.
+Nevertheless, as we celebrate this win, we must also recognize that this fund makes up less than 1% of the endowment fund.

 Our initial proposal called for full divestment of the endowment fund and we will continue to stand by the call from faculty and students to achieve that commitment.